emacs-eclim/emacs-eclim/README.md

     (global-eclim-mode)
     ```

-    If you wish to not start
+    If you wish to start
     the [Eclim Server](http://eclim.org/#how-do-i-get-install-it)
     outside of Emacs, then set `eclimd-autostart` to `nil`.